SajithK203/Traffic-Sign-Detection/README.md

 ## 📊 Results Summary

-> All models evaluated on the held-out GTSDB test split (81 images, 3 super-classes).
+> All models evaluated on the held-out GTSDB test split (81 images, 3 super classes).
 See `results/metrics/` for full logs.

 | Model | mAP@0.5 | mAP@0.5:0.95 | Precision | Recall |
 |---|---|---|---|---|